loyola-chicago-english/graduate-handbook/handbook.md

 The University maintains several Computer Centers which are available for your use in Sullivan Center, Information Commons, and at 25 E. Pearson.
 There are also personal computers available for the use of Graduate Assistants in the Fishbowl (Graduate Student office space in Crown Center 418).

+### The Fishbowl

+All graduate students in English have access to a common space in Crown Center 418, better known as the *Fishbowl*.
+This is your space for studying, meetings, lunch, and socializing; however, the department is responsible for its security.
+You may use the room up to the start of evening classes (7 p.m.).
+After that, you must vacate the room and lock the door.

 ## Communications

 ### Email